ballerina-platform/module-ballerina-log/README.md

 Execute the commands below to build from source.

-1. To build the library:
+1. To build the package:

         ./gradlew clean build